-Prerequisites must be completed with a grade of C- or higher.
+Prerequisites must be completed with a grade of "C-" or higher.
 The unit value is based on semester units.
 Unless otherwise specified, all prerequisites must be completed by the end of the spring term prior to the start of the program.
-Additionally, it is recommended that no more than two to three prerequisites be in progress during the spring:
+Additionally, it is recommended that no more than 2-3 prerequisites be in progress during the spring:

 English Composition/Critical Thinking 6 units

 General Psychology 3 units

 Abnormal Psychology 3 units

 Developmental Psychology 3 units

 Statistics 3 units

-Sociology, Anthropology, Ethnic Studies,

-or additional Psychology course 6 units
+Sociology, Anthropology, Ethnic Studies, or additional Psychology course 6 units

 Public Speaking 3 units

 3 Dimensional Skills/Crafts 3 units

 General Biology 3 units

 Basic or Introductory Physics 3 units

 Human Anatomy 3 units

 Human Physiology 3 units

+Mile Anotomy and Dhysicle or and highly recommended by the - wa anniwa d

-- \While Anatomy and Physiology are highly recommended, but not required, preferential admission will be given to those who have completed one or both of these courses at the time of application.
-Public speaking is recommended, but not required. - \\ In lieu of a course, students may submit a portfolio documenting extensive skill and participation in one particular craft area.
+While Anatomy and Physiology are highly recommended, but not required, preferential admission will be given to those who have completed one or both of these courses at the time of application.
+Public speaking is recommended, but not required.

+In lieu of a course, students may submit a portfolio documenting extensive skill and participation in one particular craft area.
 This prerequisite may be completed during the summer prior to the start of the fall program.
-Please note the following skills/crafts are not acceptable: painting, drawing, graphic design, photography, playing an instrument, and other two dimensional areas. - \\\The required Biology prerequisite must be completed with grade available at the time of application. - \\\\ A basic or introductory Physics course is required.
+Please note the following skills/crafts are not acceptable: painting, drawing, graphic design, photography, playing an instrument, and other two dimensional areas.

+The required Biology prerequisite must be completed with grade available at the time of application.

+A basic or introductory Physics course is required.
 This course may be taken online and does not require a lab.
 It is preferred to have the Physics course completed prior to the application deadline, but may also be taken fall semester.